Medical questions & health advice by licensed doctors

-"What alternative healing practices can reduce my back pain?
+"What alternative healing practices can reduce my back pain?"

 Will acupuncture work?
 I'm a 33 year old construction worker.
 Back always hurts.

 If your doctor determines that there is no serious problem with your back requiring medical workup, then you may benefit from some gradual back strengthening exercises.
 This is probably the form of "alternative therapy" that has the most evidence behind it that it works.
 Back exercises work by stretching spasmed muscles and strengthening overall tone and balance to relieve pain and prevent future injuries.
 Physical therapy or massage therapy may also add some additional benefit to back exercises, by promoting relaxation and by helping to release muscle spasms.
 Paying attention to your posture while working, and getting some coaching from physical therapy on how to safely lift heavy objects will be important.
 If you have done all of these first steps and still are looking for other alternatives then acupuncture may be an option, but I would not start there.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.